-Jersey City’s Main Library, just south of Van Vorst Park in the heart of the city’s historic Downtown, is one of our community’s most iconic and most treasured buildings.
+Jersey City’s Main Library, just north of Van Vorst Park in the heart of the city’s historic Downtown, is one of our community’s most iconic and most treasured buildings.
 The cornerstone was laid in 1899, the doors opened in 1901, and ever since, the Main Library has been a center of culture and learning for the residents of Jersey City.

 When we began major renovations on the Main Library in October 2014, the Main Library was 115 years old; as Library Director Priscilla Gardner noted, its restoration was “a long time coming” and much needed.
 The goal of the Main Library renovations is to ensure that this incredible building will serve the community in glorious condition for at least another century.
 For Director Gardner, this project is the capstone of a 48-year career at the Jersey City Free Public Library.

 The Library is a public space with a primary mission of providing services to the community, and we recognize the need to complete the renovation work with minimal disruptions to our patrons’ use of Library services.
 At the same time, we must be cognizant of patron and staff safety, as well as construction costs, when we schedule work.

 We are currently completing Phase II and entering Phase III of the project.
 In Phase II we continued the asbestos abatement and we have nearly completed replacing the aluminum windows with historically-correct, energy-efficient wood.